-- 8. Methods: How you conducted your project and arrived at your findings (about 300-500 words).
+- 9. Methods: How you conducted your project and arrived at your findings.
 This section explains the process and tools you used to arrive at your findings and conclusions.
 While some of this information will come out in other sections, it is essential to present a comprehensive overview of the resources, tools, and methods your team used.
-For instance, if you used a survey and conducted interviews, or if you did primarily policy research, explain that here. - 9.
+For instance, if you used a survey and conducted interviews, or if you did primarily policy research, explain that here. - 10.
 Body: The central findings that lead you to your recommendations.
 The Body comprises two to five sections that will vary depending on the nature of your project and the city's request of your class.
 You do not need to recapitulate everything that occurred during the quarter.
 Focus on the city's questions and present findings and recommendations most pertinent to addressing their concerns and interests.
-(More detail on Body paragraphs in the Writing Process section) - 10.
+(We discuss the Body paragraphs in more detail in the Writing Process section.) - 11.
 Conclusion: A brief synopsis of your report.
 The Conclusion should return to common themes, findings, and recommendations.
 It should not include any new information or recommendations.
 Suggest (not tell or direct) next steps for the city to take.
-Work for brevity and clarity, and do not wax poetic about possibilities or circumstances. - 11.
-References: Follow the rules of the Chicago Manual of Style.
+Work for brevity and clarity, and do not wax poetic about possibilities or circumstances. - References (if applicable): Follow the rules of the Chicago Manual of Style.
 Keep track of all bibliographic references in as full a citation format as possible.
 The bibliography will go at the end of the report not at the end of each section, and not in footnotes.
-Organize references alphabetically. - In the text, use parenthetical references according to the Author-Date style: (Smith 2007).
-Do not insert commas.
-You may omit page numbers in the parenthetical references. - For examples of parenthetical references and formatting for the References section of your report, visit the "Author-Date" tab in the Chicago Manual. - Easy Bib is a software tool that can automatically generate your References section. - Don't worry about adding information to the references (like page numbers, or "date accessed" for URLs) unless you already have them. - Note: Some disciplines primarily use APA formatting.
-If this applies to your field, it's acceptable to use in-text APA citations and APA format for the References section. - 12.
-Appendix/Appendices: Working documents or results that support your findings.
+Organize references alphabetically. - Easy Bib is a software tool that can automatically generate your References section. - Don't worry about adding information to the references (e.g., page numbers, or "date accessed" for URLs) unless you already have them. - Note: Some disciplines primarily use APA formatting.
+If this applies to your field, it's acceptable to use APA format for the References section.
+Please still use Chicago Style (Author Year) for the in-text citations. - 13.
+Appendix/Appendices (if applicable): Working documents or results that support your findings.
 Appendix materials should be referenced in the Body of your report.
 If an appendix is not referenced in the report, it is likely not useful to the reader.
-If you have multiple appendices, use letters to denote them (e.g. Appendix A).
+If you have multiple appendices, use letters to denote them (e.g., Appendix A). - These sections are automatically generated and you are not responsible for providing their content.